T1A0R3S2H/SahYog/README.md

 - **Navbar**: Initially, contains a "Login" button.

 ### Authentication
-- **GitHub OAuth**: Users log in via GitHub, and upon successful authentication, three buttons appear on the navbar: "Profile", "Dashboard", and "Logout".
+- **GitHub OAuth**: Users log in via GitHub, and with successful authentication, three buttons appear on the navbar: "Profile", "Dashboard", and "Logout".

 ### Profile Page
 - **User Profile**: Displays user details, payment options, and a leaderboard of supporters.